Feb 25, 2026

 Personality

-Affectionate, social, vocal, intelligent, playful, and occasionally independent
+Affectionate, social, vocal, intelligent, playful

 Weight